 With industry-specific topics and real-world experience, our summer camps are far from ordinary.
 We offer students of all ages a chance to expand their learning with fun, engaging opportunities for exploration.
-From science, tech, engineering, art, and math (STEAM) camp for 1-8th graders to Summer Bridge, a program that includes real college courses for prospective students, we’ve got a complete spectrum of learning programs, K-12.
+With science, tech, engineering, art, and math (STEAM) camps, we’ve got a complete spectrum of learning programs for K-12 students.
 Check out this year’s camps and find more details below!

 The Architecture in the City Virtual Summer Camp is a 3-day virtual program for high school students interested in exploring architecture and design.
 Students will receive an introduction to the field of architecture through a series of interactive architectural and design lessons from CU Denver’s College of Architecture and Planning faculty.
 Students will apply these design ideas and methods to create their own models at home.